conoroshea1996/elderJsTest/src/routes/blog/boring-candidates-applying-job.md

 ---
-title: "Are you boring your candidates out of applying for a job?"
+title: 'Are you boring your candidates out of applying for a job?'
-date: "2018-02-02"
+date: '2018-02-02'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "boring-candidates-applying-job"
+slug: 'boring-candidates-applying-job'
-seoTitle: "Application process: Are you boring your candidates out of applying?"
+seoTitle: 'Application process: Are you boring your candidates out of applying?'
-seoDescription: "Is your application process too long or boring?
+seoDescription: 'Is your application process too long or boring?
 It could cause candidates to abandon their application before completing it.
-Recruiting software can help!"
+Recruiting software can help!'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1447523264591-68112eb55c23.jpg"
+coverImage: '/images/photo-1447523264591-68112eb55c23.jpg'
 ---

 _Is your application process too long or boring?
 Recruiting software may be the way to keep your candidates interested._